03 April 2025

 I'm impressed Hannah; I'm going to believe you without knowing how you found the name of the slave owner, and for the purposes of this answer, for the sake of other readers of Ancestry Worship - Genealogy BlogSpot, I'm going to go over some aspects of African-American genealogy research.

 First, it's American research.
 So, do your UNITED STATES CENSUS work as far back as you can.
-Something I used to do all the time with microfilm, and I think we should still do in databases, is to examine the pages of the census for the surrounding area when we find a family group - just to see if there are others local who might have the same surname or be related so forward and back, please!
+Something I used to do all the time with microfilm, and I think we should still do in databases, is to examine the pages of the census for the surrounding area when we find a family group - just to see if there are others local who might have the same surname or be related.
+So forward and back, please!

 The first United States census in which the freed slaves are named is 1870, which was after the Civil War.
-Until then people other than the head of household were counted as statistics and names were not given.
+Until then people other than the head of household (Be that free or not) were counted as statistics and names were not given.
 But if you can find the family on the 1870 you probably already have the names of some people who were in slavery in the location.
 (If by chance any of your ancestors fell into the category of Free, you may be able to go back by comparing the people on the 1870 with those statistics re living in the same area and same head of household as well.)

 Do the census work for the SLAVE OWNER if you find one - and any legal documents pertaining to them and their family regarding inheritance.